bibendi/dip/README.md

 Also, in some cases, you may want to change the default config path by providing an environment variable `DIP_FILE`.
 If nearby places `dip.override.yml` file it would be merged into the main config.

-Below is an example of real config.
+Below is an example of a real config.
 `dip.yml` reference will be written soon.
 Also, you can check out examples in the top.

 ```yml
 version: '2'